alxroyer/scenario/doc/src/devel/coding-rules/files.rst

 - regular files remain with 644 permissions,
 - executable scripts and binaries get the 755 permissions.

-As long as the ``chmod`` command is available in the development environment, the ``tools/checkrepo.py`` script checks this rule over the files of the git repository.
+The '.repo/checkfiles.yml' file describes the permissions applicable to each file of the repository.

 .. _coding-rules.files.encodings: